Websilk/Home/README.md

 NOTE: The argument `pageId` is a reserved argument for `S.ajax.post`, so the example above uses `id` instead.

 #### Dynamic Page requests
  A dynamic page is one that is created visually through Websilk's drag & drop interface.
 When loading a dynamic page, a new instance of `Websilk.Page` loads a file called `page.json` which contains a list of blocks & components that belong to the page.
-Then, each block in the list loads components onto the page from a `block.json` file.
+Then, each block in the list loads components onto the page from `block.json` files.
 Finally, Websilk renders the contents of the page as HTML and then the web browser loads the page along with `/js/platform.js` and a few CSS files.

 #### Namespace-Driven Page requests
 This custom page request loads a web page from the database, but instead of loading blocks & components onto the page from a `page.json` file, Websilk renders the output of a method within a `Websilk.StaticPage` class located in the `Websilk.Pages` namespace.
 For example, the page `http://localhost:7770/dashboard` exists in the database with the columns `Title = 'Dashboard'`, `pageType = 1`, and `service = 'Dashboard'`.
 This will instruct the `Websilk.Page` class to load & render the contents of the class `Websilk.Pages.Dashboard`.